 One of the strongest assets to our program is the diversity of our residents’ interests.
 Our training program is built on a foundation of Core Rotations, that are then supplemented with individualized experiences determined by each resident’s learning needs and career plans and developed with guidance of a faculty mentor.

-Our core curriculum provides a broad foundation in pediatrics by exposing residents to a wide spectrum of illness encountered in a variety of settings, including ambulatory clinics, the Emergency Department, numerous general pediatric and subspecialty inpatient medicine floors, our level I Intensive Care Unit, Parkland’s Newborn Nursery, and Parkland’s level 3 Neonatal ICU.
+Our core rotations are designed to provide a sound foundation in general pediatrics.
+At one of the largest pediatric hospitals in the country, residents are exposed to a wide spectrum of illness encountered in a variety of settings, including: ambulatory clinics, our Level 1 Trauma Emergency Department, numerous general pediatrics and subspecialty inpatient floors, our level I Pediatric ICU, Parkland’s Newborn Nursery, and Parkland’s level 3 Neonatal ICU.

 Sample Block Schedule

-Click here to download the Sample Block Schedule PDF.
+Click here to download the Sample X+Y Block Schedule PDF.

 Our residents’ goals are as unique and diverse as they are.
 Our approach to electives provides flexibility to build a curriculum that matches each individual’s personal and professional goals.
 We offer over 40 unique elective experiences from which residents can choose as they develop their personalized curriculum.
 Take a peek at our recent course catalog by clicking the link below.
 Many of our best electives were hand crafted for the specific needs of individual residents.

 Click here to download the Elective Course Catalog.

 So what does an individualized curriculum actually look like?
 See some selected examples of how our current residents and recent graduates have built unique and diverse training experiences during residency based on their career interests and plans.